-Our research team deliver clinical research throughout Cornwall.
+Our Research Team deliver clinical research throughout Cornwall.

 The team delivers research studies into a wide range of conditions and treatments provided by the Trust, including:

-The team research staff come from varied backgrounds including nursing, psychiatry, allied health professions, research assistants and administrative staff.
+Our staff come from varied backgrounds including nursing, psychiatry, allied health professions, research assistants and administrative staff.

-The research team is developing a network of research champions across all services offered by the Trust.
+The Research Team is developing a network of research champions across all services offered by the Trust.
 The role of research champions to help inform patients and colleagues on how they can get involved in research.

-To express an interest in the role, email the research team or if you would like to discuss it further, please contact Joanna Ledger or Alan Beattie on 01209 204 020.
+To express an interest in the role, email the Team or call us on 01209 204 020.

 The NHS Health Research Authority provides information on how the rights, safety, dignity and wellbeing of research participants are protected in NHS research.